 Our business operations rely upon secure information technology systems for data processing, storage and reporting.
 As a result, we maintain information security policies and procedures for managing our information technology systems.
 Despite security and controls design, implementation and updates, our information technology systems may be subject to cyber-attacks, including, network, system, application and data breaches.
 A number of companies around the world, including in our industry, have been the subject of cyber-security attacks in recent years.
 For example, one of our peers experienced a major cyber-attack on its IT systems in 2017, which impacted such company's operations in its transport and logistics businesses and resulted in significant financial loss.
 In addition, in August 2020, a cruise operator was a victim to ransomware attack.
 On September 28, 2020, another competitor confirmed a ransomware attack that disabled its booking system, and on October 1, 2020, the IMO's public website and intranet services were subject to a cyberattack.
-In December 2020, an Israeli insurance company fell victim to a highly publicized ransomware attack, resulting in the filing of civil actions against the company and significant damage to that company's reputation.
+In December 2020, an Israeli insurance company fell victim to a publicized ransomware attack, resulting in the filing of civil actions against the company and significant damage to that company's reputation.
+As an Israeli company, we are a potential target for a cyber-attack, as cyber-attacks against Israeli entities have increased following the war between Israel and Hamas that erupted in October 2023.
 Other Israeli companies are facing cyber-attack campaigns, and it is believed the attackers may be from hostile countries.
 Cyber-attacks are becoming increasingly common and more sophisticated, and may be perpetrated by computer hackers, cyber-terrorists or others engaged in corporate espionage.

 Cyber-security attacks could include malicious software (malware), attempts to gain unauthorized access to data, social media hacks and leaks, ransomware attacks and other electronic security breaches of our information technology systems as well as the information technology systems of our customers and other service providers that could lead to disruptions in critical systems, unauthorized release, misappropriation, corruption or loss of data or confidential information, and breach of protected data belonging to third parties.
-In addition, due to the COVID-19 pandemic, we have reduced our staffing in our offices and increased our reliance on remote access of our employees.
-We have taken measures to enable us to face cyber-security threats, including backup and recovery and backup measures, as well as cyber security awareness trainings and an annual companywide cyber preparedness drill.
+In addition, following the COVID-19 pandemic, we have reduced our staffing in our offices and increased our reliance on remote access of our employees.
+We have taken measures to enable us to face cyber-security threats, including backup and recovery and backup measures, as well as cyber security awareness trainings and annual company-wide cyber preparedness drills.
 However, there is no assurance that these measures will be successful in coping with cyber-security threats, as these develop rapidly, and we may be affected by and become unable to respond to such developments.
 A cyber-security breach, whether as a result of malicious, political, competitive or other motives, may result in operational disruptions, information misappropriation or breach of privacy laws, including the European Union's General Data Protection Regulation and other similar regulations, which could result in reputational damage and have a material adverse effect on our business, financial condition and results of operation.